 For new/incoming students

 To live in residence, you must be a full-time student in a degree program at Brock (i.e. taking the equivalent of three full courses) and accept your room assignment for both Fall and Winter terms.
 Applications should be made online via the residences home page.
-We anticipate that the application will go live in February 2020.
+We anticipate that the application will go live by mid January 2021.
 In order for us to process your application, it is essential that we receive both an online application and your application fee by the deadline below.

 You will receive a confirmation email as soon as your application is received.
 If you do not receive a confirmation email, please contact us immediately.